vEnhance/1802/src/work.typ

 that is, we can use $nabla times bf(F)$ as a criteria for checking conservative fields.

 #memo(title: [Memorize: Conservative $<==>$ $nabla times bf(F) = bf(0)$])[
-  Assume here the vector field is continuously differentiable and defined everywhere.
+  Assume here the vector field is continuously differentiable and defined everywhere on $RR^2$ or $RR^3$.
   - A vector field $bf(F) : RR^2 -> RR^2$
     given by $bf(F)(x,y) = vec(p(x,y), q(x,y))$
     is conservative if and only if the 2D scalar curl is zero everywhere: